McNultyyy/SkeletonMvc/README.md

 ###Model
 This is where the DAO entities reside.
 All entities contain a mapping class.

+###Mapper
+Contains Entity, ViewModel and AutoMapping mapping configs.

 ###Repository
 A generic repository for the DAO entities.

 ###Web
 A standard MVC web project.

+###Extension
+A collection of extension methods used through the application.